 Complications of strep throat can develop if the bacterium causing the infection spreads to other parts of the body, such as the heart.
 Complications include rheumatic fever and ear, and sinus infections.

 Additional symptoms that may indicate strep throat include:

 Strep throat is a common infection, especially in children.
-According to the Centers for Disease Control and Prevention (CDC), up to 6 out of every 20 children with a sore throat have strep throat.
+According to the Centers for Disease Control and Prevention (CDC),

 Oral thrush is a fungal infection in the mouth.
 Oral thrush can develop in anyone but is most common in babies.
 It can also occur as a side effect of medications, such as oral steroids.